 While physiotherapy cannot stop the ageing process, it can help to reduce the impact that it has on seniors and their lives.
 Let’s look at 5 benefits of physiotherapy for the elderly.

 One vital component of a senior’s life is independence.
 Maintaining independence is key to a seniors’ quality of life, dignity, and happiness.
 Physiotherapy may be the solution to sustaining a completely independent lifestyle at home.
 Effective physiotherapy will be able to keep them less dependent on wheelchairs for mobility assistance.
 The longer individuals maintain a physically active lifestyle, the better they enjoy a healthy life of independence.
-Getting out to buy groceries, walking up and down stairs to the laundry, cleaning the house; these activities require physical movement that becomes challenging with age.
-In many cases, physiotherapy can help increase capability to do these movements, or maintain a senior’s current ability to prevent decline by ensuring strong a core and building muscle strength.
+Getting out to buy groceries, walking up and downstairs to the laundry, cleaning the house; these activities require physical movement that becomes challenging with age.
+In many cases, physiotherapy can help increase the capability to do these movements or maintain a senior’s current ability to prevent decline by ensuring a strong core and building muscle strength.

 Sometimes, surgeries are inevitable.
 Physiotherapy aids in the recovery of individuals after surgery, and can also help to build strength before surgery.
-Exercises of any kind protects and enhances cardiovascular capacity and circulation.
-Post-surgery physiotherapy will help patients recover their strength and mobility compared to when individuals do not go through physiotherapy.
+Exercises of any kind protect and enhances cardiovascular capacity and circulation.
+Post-surgical physiotherapy will help patients recover their strength and mobility compared to when individuals do not go through physiotherapy.

 Physiotherapy can also help the elderly improve cardiovascular circulation by strengthening cardiac output and decreasing blood pressure.
 This, in turn, helps to protect them from developing cardiovascular diseases and minimises the threat of congestive heart failure.
 Diabetes can be another worrying problem for the ageing population.
 Exercising and regular stretching can help reduce the risk of developing diabetes, as it enhances the body’s ability to effectively produce and use insulin.
 It also helps to control blood sugar levels in those who already suffer from the condition.